Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started-Private-Mode.md

     > Setting the minimum to `0` saves money by starting build agents on demand, but can slow down the deployment process.

-## Deploy AlwaysOn in private mode
+## Deploy AlwaysOn Connected

-Now everything is in place to deploy the private version of AlwaysOn.
+Now everything is in place to deploy the connected version of AlwaysOn.
 Just run your deployment pipeline, for example for the E2E environment.
 You might notice a longer delay until the job actually starts.
 This is due to the fact the ADO first needs to spin up instances in the scale set before they can pick up any task.

-Otherwise you should see no immediate difference in the deployment itself.
+Otherwise you should see no immediate difference compared to the [AlwaysOn Foundational Connected](https://github.com/Azure/AlwaysOn-Foundational-Online) reference implementation in the deployment itself.
 However, when you check the deployed resources, you will notice differences.
 For example that AKS is now deployed as a private cluster or that you will not be able to see the repositories in the Azure Container Registry through the Azure Portal anymore (due to the network restrictions to only allow Private Endpoint traffic).

 ## Use Jump Servers to access the deployment